KHiyowa/google-chat-desktop/README.md

     - Close the app to tray when you close the app window
 * Desktop notifications
     - Clicking on notification bring the app to focus and open the specific person chat/room
-    - Limitations: We do not use the standard Windows toast notifications in v3.0.0, so no notifications remain in Action Center.
+    - Limitations: Chat posters' icons are not displayed..
+* System tray
+    - Offline indicator (no internet or not logged-in)
 * Open external links in your OS default web browser
 * Preserve window position and size
     - Limitation: If the window is maximized, it will not be remembered correctly.